 During the procedure

-Typically, test results are available within two weeks.
+Typically, test results are available in five to seven days.

 Chromosomal abnormalities can't be corrected.
 If your baby is diagnosed with a chromosomal abnormality, you'll need to decide whether to continue with your pregnancy or what steps to take to care for your baby during pregnancy and after he or she is born.
 Your health care provider or a genetic counselor can help answer any questions you might have.